feross/call-log/README.md

 [![Build Status](https://travis-ci.org/feross/call-log.png?branch=master)](https://travis-ci.org/feross/call-log)

-In Node.js, instrument an object or class so that anytime one of its method is invoked it gets logged to the console.
+In Node.js, instrument an object or class so that anytime one of its methods is invoked it gets logged to the console.

 ## Installation